Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Visual-Word Tokenizer

 The Bag-of-Visual Words (BoVW) is a popular method for modeling images via discrete representations.
 In \citet{yang2007evaluating}, k-means clustering is applied to keypoint descriptors from SIFT \citep{lowe2004distinctive} to learn a fixed set of centroids.
 These centroids represent the vocabulary to which multiple descriptors are mapped in a process termed \emph{Vector Quantization} (VQ).
 In our method, we adopt a variation of this framework by building the BoVW using patches within the pixel space.
 Our design choice is motivated by two main factors.
 First, we find keypoint descriptors to be costly for inference.
 In each forward pass, computing keypoints for each image would significantly increase runtime.
 Second, in our early experimentation, we observed that patches in the embedding space have little similarity to one another.
 Such issues were also described by \citet{bolya2022token}, thus leading to their use of attention scores instead.
 Further justification for leveraging the pixel space is provided in Section \ref{sec:embedding}.

-Given a dataset, we first patchify the images using the same patch size as the image encoder (e.g. 16 for ViT-B/16).
+Given a dataset, we first patchify the images using the same patch size as the image encoder (e.g., 16 for ViT-B/16).
 We then cluster the patches via k-means to form the BoVW of a given vocabulary size, where each centroid represents a visual word.
-Patchification is done via basic tensor operations and not the pre-trained convolutional layer of the ViT to avoid projection into embeddings.
+Patchification is done via basic tensor operations\footnote{We decompose the image into smaller tensors given the patch size while avoiding any linear transformations.} and not the pre-trained convolutional layer of the ViT to avoid projection into embeddings.
 We also execute this process in batches using the MiniBatchKMeans\footnote{from sklearn.cluster import MiniBatchKMeans} algorithm due to memory constraints.
 Note that MiniBatchKMeans uses the Euclidean distance by design.
 Since clustering is done in the pixel space, the BoVW may be reused by other ViTs with the same patch size regardless of model type.

 \paragraph{\textsc{Deploy}.}

 Once the BoVW is formed, we turn towards the process of sequence compression.
 One way of leveraging the BoVW would be to merge similar patches in the pixel space before projecting them into embeddings.
 However, such a naive approach will significantly degrade performance as the initialization of a new linear layer for projection is required.
 To avoid this, we begin by patchifying and computing the pairwise cosine distance between the patches and BoVW.
 For each patch, we retain only the minimum distance.
 Unlike text, we are unable to obtain exact matches with images.
 As such, distances higher than a given threshold are masked out to ensure dissimilar patches are not merged.
 At this point, we have determined the groupings of similar patches via their connections to the same visual words.
 We then apply the pre-trained convolutional layer of the ViT on the original image to patchify and project it into a series of embeddings.
 Before merging, we ensure that positional information is added to the embeddings as we found it to work better than adding them later.
 Lastly, we average the embeddings element-wise based on the earlier defined groupings.
 We do not include the [CLS] token for merging.